- What is an Ambulatory EEG (AMB EEG) test?

 - Find a friend or family member to support you through the process either by spending your monitoring time with you at home or connecting with you over video chat.

-- Join a group, such as Epilepsy Australia on Facebook, to find support and hear from others who have already been through testing
+- Join a support group to find support and hear from others who have already been through testing

 - Download the Seer app to start tracking your events even before testing begins